Marcus du Sautoy: Personal life

 Du Sautoy lives in London with his family and plays football (No 17 for Recreativo Hackney FC) and the trumpet.
 He met his wife Shani while a postdoctoral researcher at the Hebrew University of Jerusalem.
 They have three children, who are being raised Jewish.

-Du Sautoy is an atheist but has stated that as holder of the Simonyi Chair for the Public Understanding of Science his focus is going to be "very much on the science and less on religion", perhaps suggesting a difference of emphasis compared with his predecessor in the post, Richard Dawkins.
-He has described his own religion as being "Arsenal – football", as he sees religion as wanting to belong to a community.
+Du Sautoy is an atheist but has stated that as holder of the Simonyi Chair for the Public Understanding of Science he won't be pursuing an anti-religious agenda, perhaps suggesting a difference of emphasis compared with his predecessor in the past, Richard Dawkins.
+However, his focus is going to be "very much on the science and less on religion" He has described his own religion as being "Arsenal – football", as he sees religion as wanting to belong to a community.

 Du Sautoy is a supporter of Common Hope, an organisation that helps people in Guatemala.

-He is the grandson of Peter du Sautoy and his godmother was Valerie Eliot, the wife and widow of T.S Eliot.
+He is the grandson of Peter du Sautoy and his godmother was Valerie Eliot, the wife and widow of T. S. Eliot.